-Photofacials, BBL®, IPL, Forever Young™ BBL, photorejuvenation … what are these treatments, and what are their differences?
-The answer is they are all basically the same type of treatment, just with a lot of fancy acronyms and a few slight differences.
+Photofacials, BBL® Hero, IPL, Forever Young™ BBL, photorejuvenation … what are these treatments, and what are their differences?
+The answer is they are all basically the same type of treatment; they just have a lot of fancy acronyms and a few slight differences.
 We offer BBL phototherapy to treat many different skin concerns at our medical spa in Anchorage, FACES.
 Let’s look at how these treatments work to better understand how they can benefit you.

 The basic science behind phototherapy is using pulsed light to destroy a certain target or “chromophore.”
 We can target melanin (dark spots), oxyhemoglobin (vessels), or hair follicles.
 We use different wavelengths of light to reach these targets and destroy them.
 Phototherapy is not a laser but a light device.
 Lasers have one wavelength while IPL or BBL have multiple—that is why we can treat many concerns at once.
 (You can see a comparison of IPL vs. BBL in a related blog post.)

 There are many laser and light devices on the market.
 In our office, we have BroadBand Light made by Sciton®.
 The treatment works best on lighter skin tones.
 Asian skin is the darkest I feel comfortable treating with BBL.
 The light system must be able to tell the difference between dark spots and skin color.
 If they are too similar, then a burn, blister, and hyperpigmentation are all possible.

 What is the treatment like?
 Does BBL face treatment hurt?